phil-6/dailybrew/public/main.md

 We're still hard at work on Daily Brew.
 To say that there are going to be rough edges would be understating how far along in development we are!
 If you're here now, that's great.
 Your feedback can really help shape what we're building.

+### Open and Transparent
+We're building Daily Brew in public.
+If there is anything that you think we should be sharing, but we're not, then let us know, and we'll see what we can do.
+There's more info about this on the [About Us](/about) page.

 ### Key Features
 - **Keep track of the coffees you have on your shelf**
 - **Record your brews** and rate them, hopefully make each one a little better.